 The academic year is divided into fall and spring semesters.

 Adding a New Course

-A student is permitted to add a new course or to make a schedule change during the first week of the term at no charge.
+A student is permitted to add a new course or to make a schedule change during the first five days of the term at no charge.
 Consultation with the student’s advisor is recommended; resulting overloads or underloads will need the Dean of College approval.

 Audit opportunities are limited to current students, faculty and staff with permission of instructor.
 A student may audit any course by enrolling on an audit basis at the time of registration, providing he or she has permission of the course instructor and academic advisor.
 Audit courses are not counted as a part of the academic load.
 The degree of participation for successful completion of audit is a matter to be decided and agreed upon by the instructor and auditor during the first week of classes.
 Audited courses are paid for in the same manner as any credited hours.
 Successfully audited courses will be recorded on the transcript with a grade of AU.